kshaffer/courses/mt3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## September 29 assessment

+Please see details for [Pop/Rock Assessment 3](materials/mt3-PopRockAnalysis3.html).
+Be sure to make use of the [Pop/rock form resource](http://openmusictheory.com/popRockForm.html) and the model analyses from Assessments  1 & 2 (in the [class shared folder on Google Drive](https://drive.google.com/open?id=0B9o4hmKNoi6cT29FblliMTk0NUE&authuser=1)).

+Note that this is the *last* timeline assessment opportunity of the unit.

 ## *September 23* prep

 I am giving you all a choice of topic for Wednesday's class.
 However, in order to prepare, I need to know your preference in advance.
 So please fill out the following form ***by 9am, Tuesday, Sep.
 23*** so I can use the results to plan class for Wednesday.